+Results for a decreased C of 15 Mb/s (thus, increased congestion level to nearly 5% loss rate) can be found in [14].
 We observe that the smoothness of all four controls becomes worse when the network becomes more congested.
 This is again due to the self-clocking mechanism of window-based congestion control.
-With smaller average congestion window, the chance that a retransmission timeout happens becomes higher, so does the chance that the congestion window reduces to 1.
-We thus can observe abrupt reduction of sending rate more frequently.
-Although, in general, AIMD, IIAD, AIAD, and SIMD still exhibit smoother transmission than TCP, it is not easy for window-based schemes to achieve high smoothness.
-This is probably a common weakness of window-based schemes.
+With a smaller average congestion window, the chance that a retransmission timeout happens becomes higher, so does the chance that the congestion window reduces to one.
+We thus can observe abrupt reductions of the sending rate more frequently.
+Although, in general, AIMD, IIAD, AIAD, and SIMD still exhibit smoother transmission than TCP, it appears not easy for window-based schemes to achieve high smoothness.13 This is probably a common weakness of window-based schemes.
 On the contrary, equation-based schemes [5] can achieve high smoothness even when the loss rate is high.

 We also observe that the throughput of AIMD degrades significantly.
 IIAD and AIAD also get less than their fair share.
-This is in part due to the reason mentioned in Section 6.1.1, that is, AIMD becomes less competitive than standard TCP in this loss regime.
-The other reason, we conjecture, is that AIMD control does not give any preference to the sender with smaller congestion window (cf. Section 6.3).
+This is in part due to the reason mentioned in Section VI-A1, that is, AIMD becomes less competitive than standard TCP in this loss regime.
+The other reason, we conjecture, is that AIMD control does not give any preference to the sender with smaller congestion window (cf. Section VI-C).
 Thus, when no loss happens, TCP increases its congestion window more aggressively and gets higher throughput than AIMD, which eventually gives up the fair share it deserves.
 SIMD overcomes this problem and can achieve throughput close to TCP in this scenario.